What is Automated Purchase Order (PO) matching?

 In DocuWare, when an invoice is captured, an AI-based, crowd-learning tool extracts all key data required for processing like Vendor Name, ID, Invoice Number, Sub-Total, Tax, Freight and Total Amount.
 To validate the invoice, the system confirms if they are a valid vendor, double checks for any duplicate invoice numbers, matches to purchase orders and delivery slips and recalculates the amounts.

 There are many more PO matching tools available with various features to suit various applications.

 Nanonets AI-OCR reads unseen, semi-structured documents that do not follow a standard template and validates the data captured from the document.
 The software can capture data from a variety of documents including Invoice, ID Card, Purchase Orders, Income Proof, Tax Form, and Mortgage forms.

 It enables importing of data from the user's platform and directly export the captured data to an existing workflow, without disrupting the system.
 Nanonets has language bindings in Shell, Ruby, Golang, Java, C# and Python.
 The AI engine learns and improves with use.
 With an intuitive web interface, it eliminates cumbersome manual processes and automates invoices, receipts, and document reviews.
 It is known to reduce processing time by up to 90% and save on costs by up to 50%.

 AI the new frontier in PO Matching

 Artificial intelligence is expected to play a critical role in transformation of the way accounting and PO matching is performed in the corporate world.
 However, it cannot eliminate human participation – technology cannot exist alone.

 Artificial Intelligence will assist, not replace the Accountant.
-The key to successful implementation of an AI-enabled accounting system is to bring them together.
+The key to successful implementation of an AI-enabled automated finance system is to bring them together.
 The future of the use of AI in accounting and PO matching relies heavily on how humans can anchorage it to improve their capacity to deliver long-term values.